Perkedel/CVR_Stuffings/README.md

 ## Sauces Total

+> [!WARNING]
-> WARNING: Some Sauce URLs may contain NSFW.
+> - Some Sauce URLs may contain NSFW.
 Viewer discretion is advised.
-> WARNING: All Sauces lists below have been moved to the [new file](/CREDIT.md).
+> - All Sauces lists below have been moved to the [new file](/CREDIT.md).

 Moved to `CREDIT.md`